Starting the home mortgage pre-approval process can be confusing at times to many buyers.

 (4) Your credit report.
 During the pre-approval process, the lender will pull your credit report.
 This may be a soft pull or a hard pull.

 Your credit report is pulled from Experian, Equifax, and Transunion.
-From these reports, the lender will use your middle score and all of your debts to continue to process and review your application.
+From these three reports, the lender will get your credit scores and obtain your debt obligations.

-The reason your credit report and credit score are so important is because:
+The reason your credit report and credit score are so important are as follows:

 When it comes to your debt, the lender is using the minimum monthly payment required for that debt not the total balance.